Log in

 The tools to empower your inside and outside sales reps

-Whichever team structure you decide is right for you, you need the tools that will allow your sales reps to work at their best and collaborate efficiently.
+Whichever team structure you decide is right for you, you need tools and sales technology that allow your reps to work at their optimal level and collaborate efficiently.

-As Stan Masseueras, Intercom’s sales director for European region explained: “The democratization of productivity and communication tools has been extraordinary over the past five to seven years.
-It has never been easier and cheaper to sell to, manage and support your customers wherever they are and connect with them at a deeper level.”
+“The democratization of productivity and communication tools has been extraordinary over the past five to seven years.
+It has never been easier and cheaper to sell to, manage and support your customers wherever they are and connect with them at a deeper level

 • CRM.
-With Pipedrive's features, you can work from a visual sales dashboard that enables everyone, both in the office and on the field, to keep track of their work and their goals.
-Our mobile CRM is a dream, even when offline.
+With Pipedrive’s sales software, teams can work from a visual sales dashboard that enables everyone to keep track of their work, metrics and goals.
+(There’s even a mobile CRM for offline use.)

 • Sales calls.
-Streamline your call workflows easily with Aircall or Pipedrive’s CRM Email tracking and communications feature feature, which lets you avoid busywork and focus on engaging with customers.
+Reps can streamline call workflows easily with JustCall and Pipedrive’s CRM email tracking and communications feature.
+It helps them avoid busywork and focus on engaging with customers.

-With everything you know about your company, lead types, deal sizes and industry, you can use this guide to identify the budget and skills you need to build a high-performing sales team that suits your business.
+Use this guide to identify the budget and skills you need to build a high-performing sales team that fits your current business needs.

-If you’re low on budget and want to scale, or have a shorter sales cycle, you should consider hiring inside salespeople.
-If, on the other hand, you sell a product or service that would benefit from face-to-face engagement with prospects, where your salespeople build long-lasting relationships, consider focusing on hiring a team of well-qualified outside sales representatives.
+If you’re low on budget and want to scale or have a shorter sales cycle, consider hiring inside salespeople.
+On the other hand, if you sell a product or service that would benefit from face-to-face engagement with prospects, consider hiring a team of well-qualified outside sales representatives.

 Seal more deals with your free sales communication handbook